 The master's degree program in Forensic Psychology is an online program that presents information at the intersection of legal issues and psychology.

-Students will gain knowledge on the role of forensic psychologists, as well as be prepared to apply this training in a variety of professional contexts.
+Students will gain an understanding of how forensic psychology is used and learn how to apply this training in a variety of professional contexts.

 This degree program will provide students with the professional training necessary to function at an optimal level in a variety of forensic settings where psychology is used, including court cases, law enforcement, criminal justice, national security offices, prisons, social services agencies, child welfare agencies, and treatment facilities.